New Spanish Restaurant Coming to London's West End

 Etura said he’s hoping London diners will be willing to eat alongside strangers.

 “We like this kind of communal vibe that you get when you are with other people,” Etura said.
 “Let’s try to have a party every day, especially families on Sundays, and big groups.
 Why not?
 It might work.
 It might not.
 We want to give it a chance.”

 The dining room will seat 35, while the counter and the bar will each seat 20, Nieves said.
 She and Etura haven’t made a final decision on whether to accept reservations, but it’s likely the downstairs counter will be for walk-ins only.

 Barragan, who grew up in Bilbao, was previously group executive chef at Barrafina, a popular tapas restaurant that now has three sites in central London.
-She is highly respected by fellow chefs for the flavour she extracts from her ingredients, and Barrafina helped raise the profile of Spanish food in the UK.
+She is highly respected by fellow chefs for the flavor she extracts from her ingredients, and Barrafina helped raise the profile of Spanish food in the U.K.

 Etura, who was born in in Valladolid, a city north of Madrid, joined Barrafina as a glass polisher and rose to become operations director.

 “I am Basque, and I love food,” Barragan said.
 “But I couldn’t cook only Basque (cuisine) because I love Catalonia, I love Galicia, I love Madrid.
 We want this restaurant to be like a journey around Spain.”